Allium is a superb flower, famous for its surprising ornamental floral scapes.

 Pruning and caring for allium

-Caring for allium is extremely easy, since the needs of this perennial bulb plant are not complicated.
+Caring for allium is extremely easy, since the needs of this perennial bulb plant are not difficult to meet.

 In both pots and in the ground, they will bear nice flowers without asking you to care for them.